thestarlab/thestarlab.github.io/nsf-uncertainty.md

 # NSF:  Deep Learning in Geospatial Uncertainty Modeling

-This project will contribute new statistical methods and tools for the analysis of complex and incompatible geospatial data to advance uncertainty-aware, data-driven geographic knowledge discovery.
+This NSF-funded project will contribute new statistical methods and tools for the analysis of complex and incompatible geospatial data to advance uncertainty-aware, data-driven geographic knowledge discovery.
 As geospatial data become increasingly available, the complexity of geospatial data marked by complex patterns and sources of uncertainty increases